GoogleChrome/web.dev/content/accessible/headings-and-landmarks/index.md

 found that they most often navigate an unfamiliar page by navigating through the headings.

-By using the correct semantic elements for headings and landmarks, you can dramatically improve the navigation experience for users of assitive technology.
+By using the correct elements for headings and landmarks, you can dramatically improve the navigation experience for users of assitive technology.

 ## Use headings to outline the page